 Any original article relevant to orthopaedic surgery, orthopaedic science or the teaching of either will be considered for publication in The Iowa Orthopaedic Journal.
 Articles will be enthusiastically received from alumni, visitors to the department, members of the Iowa Orthopaedic Society, residents, and friends of The University of Iowa Department of Orthopaedics and Rehabilitation.
 The journal is published every June.
-The deadline to receive articles for the 2015 edition has been extended to December 31, 2014.

 Published articles and illustrations become the property of The Iowa Orthopaedic Journal.
 The journal is peer reviewed and referenced in Index Medicusand MEDLINE and receives approximately 30,000 “hits” per month.
 Previously published articles will not be accepted unless their content has been significantly changed.

 Thank you for considering a submission of your article to the Iowa Orthopaedic Journal.

 1. TITLE PAGE.
 The title page should list the author’s names in the order in which they should appear.
 Clearly designate the corresponding author and his/her email address and telephone number.

 2. ABSTRACT.
 Word count is limited to 350 words.
 The abstract should consist of five paragraphs, with the headings Background (which states the primary research question), Methods, Results, Conclusions, and Level of Evidence (for clinical articles) or Clinical Relevance (for basic-science articles).